 The Museums Alaska board sets the vision and policies for the statewide professional organization.
 Each board member serves on committees that advance the work of the organization and assist the organization’s director.
 The all-volunteer board has nine members that represent a diversity of regions and interests.
 Elected officers include: President, Vice President, Secretary, and Treasurer.

 Board members have the opportunity to partner with statewide colleagues, engage in networking with nationwide professionals and funders, and work creatively to support Alaska’s museums and cultural centers, museum professionals, and partner organizations.
 Board members develop leadership skills, learn about non-profit management, and apply their unique skill sets where they are needed the most.
 Board members may lead advocacy efforts, assist with programming, or steward the financial health of the organization.

 - Attend board meetings by teleconference four times per year

 - Actively promote the organization

 BOARD NOMINATIONS, ELIGIBILITY, & RESPONSIBILITIES

 Museums Alaska puts out a call for nominations to serve on the Board of Directors each summer.
 Elections are held the month prior to the Annual Conference and new board members are announced during the Annual Business Meeting held in conjunction with the conference.

 - One-third of the Board is elected each year.

-- A Museums Alaska board member can serve two consecutive three-year terms; must be a member in good standing; receives no compensation; must attend the annual meeting and three quarterly teleconferences; serves on one or more committees; and works to effectively promote Museums Alaska to the membership and other agencies and organizations.
+- A Museums Alaska board member can serve two consecutive three-year terms; must be a member in good standing; receives no compensation; must attend the annual meeting and bi-monthly teleconferences; serves on committees; and works to effectively promote Museums Alaska to the membership and other agencies and organizations.

-- Board members are expected to make some appropriate level of financial contribution in addition to general membership.
+- Board members are expected to make a personally meaningful financial contribution to Museums Alaska in addition to purchasing a general membership.